sudhaprabhu/assignments/README.md

-It contains files about a python project
+It contains files of a python project